Westley-Foster/cs408-final-project/README.md

     - Aligning Continue button on bottom-right of screen found with Google's AI Overview

+    - Styling <p> elements outside of the character classes table quickly fixed with ChatGPT

 - character.js
     - Wrote entirety of character.js with help from ChatGPT